mosharafhossain/negation-and-nli/README.md

 pip install -r ./env-setup/requirements.txt
 ```

-## Fine-tune Transformers and evaluate on original dev splits
+## Fine-tune Transformer systams and evaluate on the original dev splits
-At first, we need to create below directories.
-The predicted labels are saved in "outputs/predictions" and the fine-tuned models are saved in "utputs/models" locations.
+At the very begining, below directories need to be created.
+The predicted labels are saved in "outputs/predictions" directory and the fine-tuned models are saved in the "outputs/models" directory.
 ```bash
 mkdir outputs
 mkdir outputs/predictions
 mkdir outputs/models
 ```

-Fine-tune transformers using RTE training split and evaluate on RTE dev split:
+### Fine-tune the transformers using RTE training split and evaluate on the RTE dev split:
 ```bash
 sh rte-train.sh
 ```
-Fine-tune transformers using SNLI:
+### Fine-tune the transformers using SNLI training split and evaluate on the SNLI dev split:
 ```bash
 sh snli-train.sh
 ```
-Fine-tune transformers using MNLI:
+### Fine-tune the transformers using MNLI training split and evaluate on the MNLI dev split:
 ```bash
 sh mnli-train.sh
 ```

 ## Evaluate the fine-tuned systems on new benchmarks containing negations
-# Evaluate on new RTE benchmark
+### Evaluate on new RTE benchmark
 ```bash
 sh rte-evaluate.sh
 ```
-# Evaluate on new SNLI benchmark
+###  Evaluate on new SNLI benchmark
 ```bash
 sh snli-evaluate.sh
 ```
-# Evaluate on new MNLI benchmark
+### Evaluate on new MNLI benchmark
 ```bash
 sh mnli-evaluate.sh
 ```

-## Train/evaluate RoBERTa on SNLI
+## Results
-Get the results (Table 7 in the paper)
+Results (Table 7 of our paper) can be achieved by the below script.
 ```bash
   python evaluate.py --corpus corpus_name
 ```
   + Arguments:
-	  --corpus: Name of the corpus to show results (e.g., rte, snli, and mnli), (required)
+	  --corpus: Name of the corpus (e.g., rte or snli or mnli), (required)

 ## Citation

-Please cite our paper if the paper (and code) is useful to you.
+Please cite our paper if the paper (and code) is useful.
 Paper title: "An Analysis of Natural Language Inference Benchmarks through the Lens of Negation".
 ```bibtex
 @inproceedings{hossain-etal-2020-analysis,
     title = "An Analysis of Natural Language Inference Benchmarks through the Lens of Negation",